 - Incoordination or imbalance

 - Neck and/or back pain

-Techniques available for diagnosing and treating neurologic conditions include:
+Techniques available for diagnosing and treating neurologic disorders in dogs include:

 - Computed tomography